akhabibullina/gitter/README.md

 # Gitter

-Gitter is a simple new issues viewer for Github build on BackboneJs.
+Gitter is a simple "all-client-side-based" new issues viewer for Github build on BackboneJs.

 ### Version
-0.0.1
+0.0.2

 ### How to run Gitter
 1. Unzip the folder
-2. Start the webserver such as Apache to serve the app
+2. Start the webserver such as Apache to serve the app locally
-3. Open the file ``` path/to/project/gitter/index.html``` in the browser
+3. Run the file ``` path/to/project/gitter/index.html``` in the browser
 4. You are there, enjoy!

 ### How to run Unit Tests
 Open file ```tests/index.html``` in the browser.
 You will see similar output:
 ![alt text](http://addyosmani.com/gyazo/7d4de12.png "Logo Title Text 1")

+### Warning!
+Github API has rate limit so if the applications does too many requests the limit can exceed.
+Good news: Using oAUth version of Github will help to request more.

 ### Tech

 Gitter uses a number of open source projects to work properly:

-* [BackboneJs] - Backbone.js gives structure to web applications
+* [BackboneJs] - Backbone.js gives structure to web applications.
+* [Backbone.LocalStorage] - Backbone plugin that uses browser's LocalStorage for persistence or add NodeJs server for simplicity.
-* [jQuery] - Backbone's dependency and helper for DOM manipulation tasks
+* [jQuery] - Backbone's dependency and helper for DOM manipulation tasks.
-* [Underscore] - great UI boilerplate for modern web apps
+* [Underscore] - Great UI boilerplate for modern web apps.
-* [RequireJs] - a JavaScript file and module loader
+* [RequireJs] - JavaScript file and module loader.
-* [Text!] - Require.js plugin that allows to load raw text as a dependency file
+* [Text!] - Require.js plugin that allows to load raw text as a dependency file.
-* [Issues API]
+* [Issues API] - Github API for developers.
-* [qUnit] - A JavaScript Unit Testing framework
+* [qUnit] - JavaScript Unit Testing framework(TDD)
-* [YUI Compressor] - code minifier
-* [node.js] - evented I/O for the backend
+* [Squire] - Dependency injector for testing Require.js modules.
+* [GruntJs] - One word: automation.

 ### Structure and organization of the code

 Gitter currently has the following structure

 * Routes handling the following paths:

 ```
 #contents          // Show the list of issues on Default Page
 #view              // Show empty Issues Details Page